 PURCHASE AND SALE OF ENERGY AND GAS SUPPLY

 3.1 Purchase and Sale of Electricity.
-Subject to the terms and conditions herein, during the Delivery Term, Seller shall sell and make available to Buyer, and Buyer shall purchase and receive, firm quantities of Electricity at each EDP in the amounts Dispatched by Buyer as provided herein, not to exceed the Electric Hourly Quantity at each such EDP.
+Subject to the terms and conditions herein, during the Delivery Term, Seller shall sell and make available to Buyer, and Buyer shall purchase and receive, firm quantities of Electricity at each EDP in the amounts Dispatched by Buyer as provided herein, not to exceed in any Hour the Electric Hourly Quantity at each such EDP.

 3.2 Dispatch and Delivery of Electricity.

 Quantity.
-Buyer shall have the right, but not the obligation, to Dispatch and receive Electricity from each EDP in the On Peak Hours up to the Electric Hourly Quantity for that EDP and on the other terms provided herein.
+Buyer shall have the right, but not the obligation, to Dispatch and receive Electricity from each EDP during any of the On Peak Hours up to a maximum hourly quantity equal to the Electric Hourly Quantity for that EDP and on the other terms provided herein.
 Seller shall not at any time deliver to an EDP more Electricity than the quantity Dispatched by Buyer for that EDP.

 Dispatch Notice.
-Buyer shall provide Seller with advance Notice of at least sixty (60) minutes before each Hour in which it Dispatches Electricity at an EDP.
+Buyer shall provide Seller with advance Notice of at least the time shown in Exhibit A for each EDP before each period in which it will require Electricity at that EDP.
 Each Dispatch Notice shall be in the form set forth in Exhibit E. A Dispatch Notice shall be effective until the delivery of a subsequent Dispatch Notice.

 Block Size.
-Each Dispatch of an EDP by Buyer shall be in a quantity equal to the EDP Block for that EDP or a whole multiple thereof.
+Each Dispatch of an EDP by Buyer shall be in a quantity equal to at least the minimum block size shown in Exhibit A for that EDP or in any quantity greater than such minimum block size for such EDP up to the Electric Hourly Quantity in any Hour for that EDP.

 Dispatch Period.
-Each Dispatch by Buyer of an EDP shall be during the On Peak Hours only and shall be for a period of at least four (4) consecutive Hours (or less if mutually agreed to by the Parties) starting with a beginning requested Dispatch Hour (which Dispatched Hour may start at the beginning of the Hour or in fifteen (15) minute intervals thereafter) and concluding with an ending requested Dispatch Hour.
+Each Dispatch by Buyer of an EDP shall be during the On Peak Hours only and shall be for a period of at least four (4) consecutive Hours (or less if mutually agreed to by the Parties) starting with a beginning requested Dispatch time (which may be at the beginning of the Hour or any fifteen (15) minute interval thereafter) and concluding with an ending requested Dispatch time (which may be at the beginning of any Hour or any fifteen (15) minute interval thereafter).

 Maximum Dispatchable Hours.
-Buyer shall not Dispatch any EDP in any Contract Year more than the Maximum Callable Hours for that EDP.
-Buyer shall from time to time have the right to increase the Maximum Callable Hours for an EDP, with the consent of Seller, which consent shall not be unreasonably withheld.
-If Seller consents to such an increase, such agreement shall be evidenced in a writing signed by both Parties.
+Buyer may not Dispatch any EDP in any Contract Year more than the Maximum Callable Hours for that EDP.
+Buyer shall from time to time in the Contract Term have the right to increase the Maximum Callable Hours for an EDP if applicable laws, rules, and regulations for Seller’s Facility for that EDP permit or allow Seller to deliver Electricity during additional Hours in any Contract Year.
+Such an increase shall be evidenced in a writing signed by both Parties.

 Unavailability Notice.
-Seller shall provide Notice to Buyer within fifteen minutes of learning of an event or circumstance, including a Force Majeure Event, which could be reasonably likely to cause the performance of Seller hereunder to vary in any material respect.
+Seller shall provide Notice to Buyer as soon as possible but not later than fifteen minutes after learning of an event or circumstance, including a Force Majeure Event, which could be reasonably likely to cause the performance of Seller hereunder to vary in any material respect.
 Unless Seller provides such Notice, the availability of Electricity at an EDP for all On Peak Hours in each such Day shall be deemed for all purposes hereunder to be one hundred percent (100%) of the Electric Hourly Quantity at that EDP.
+As soon as Seller discovers the extent to which Seller’s performance will be affected by such event, Seller shall again provide Notice to Buyer stating the extent to which Seller will be unable to perform hereunder and the duration of such nonperformance.